creshpay/cresh-tt-frontend/README.md

 - Code extensibility
 - Documentation
 - Respect of KISS and DRY principles
-- Use of git commits
+- Use of unit git commits

 ## Bonus points

 - UI/UX design
 - Writing unittests
 - CSS animations
-- Using Typescript

 ## Deliverable

-Please **clone** this repository and send us a zip or a link to your repo.
+Please **clone** (do not fork) this repository and send us a zip or a manual link to your repo.

 **Good luck and have fun !**